-Set this field to [Enabled] if you wish to use your PS2 keyboard, PS2 mouse, or consumer IR device to power up your computer.
+When set to [Any Key], you can press any key on your PS2 keyboard to power up your computer.
 This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
 The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to [Enabled] and do not have the appropriate ATX power supply.
-Configuration options: [Disabled] [Enabled]
+Your computer will not power on if you set this to [Enabled] and do not have the appropriate ATX power supply.
+Configuration options: [Disabled] [Any Key]

-Wake Up By Keyboard [Space Bar]
+Power Up By USB [Disabled]